PrEP (Generic Truvada)

 HIV can be transmitted through semen, vaginal fluids, blood (including menstrual blood) and anal fluids.
 It is important to always practise safe sex and use condoms to prevent the spread of HIV and other STIs.

-The eligibility criteria may be different for you, depending on where you live.
+The eligibility criteria may vary depending on your location.
 Your doctor will be able to determine whether you are at an increased risk of HIV and provide further information on ways to protect yourself from contracting the virus.

 PrEP is not necessary if you are in a monogamous relationship with someone who is HIV positive but has an undetectable viral load.